Copper-Roof Palace: History

 The original patrician house of Wawrzyniec Reffus was built in 1651–1656.
 After its 1657 destruction by the army of George II Rákóczi, it was completely remodeled in 1698–1701 for Jerzy Dominik Lubomirski.

 Lubomirski built on a southern wing, perpendicular to the rest of the structure, and expanded the western elevation.
 Soon after, the palace came to be called Palais Martin after Lubomirski's grandson.
 In 1720 the palace was rebuilt with the addition of a second, northern wing; and the interior was decorated with rococo paintings.

-After 1777 the palace passed into the possession of Poland's last king, Stanisław August Poniatowski, who hired the architect Domenico Merlini to redesign the rooms and to join the Royal Castle's library wing to it.
+After 1777 the palace passed into the possession of Poland's last king, Stanisław August Poniatowski (regnal name Stanislaus II Augustus), who hired the architect Domenico Merlini to redesign the rooms and to join the Royal Castle's library wing to it.

 The King then presented the redecorated palace to his nephew, Prince Józef Poniatowski.
 The Prince was a successful commander in the 1794 Kościuszko Uprising, and later one of Napoleon Bonaparte's marshals.
 Under the Prince's ownership, the palace became a center of Warsaw's high-class social scene.

 When Warsaw became part of the Kingdom of Prussia after the Third Partition of Poland (1795), the palace became a Prussian Ministry of War headquarters.

-The Copper-Roof Palace was deliberately burned in 1944 by the occupying Germans.
+The left wing and the corps de logis (central building) of the Copper-Roof Palace were deliberately burned in 1944 by the occupying German forces during the Second World War.
+The right wing survived.
 In 1948–1949 it was reconstructed, based on 18th-century paintings by Bernardo Bellotto.

 The palace is now a museum, part of Warsaw's Royal Castle, and hosts a historic library and a permanent exhibit of oriental rugs.